Exhaustive goodness-of-fit via smoothed inference and graphics: Important extensions and further considerations

 In principle, one could select the value of $m$ that appears to provide the best fit to the data.
 However, as extensively discussed in \citet{ledwina,kallenberg} (see also \citet[Ch.10]{rayner2009}) a poor choice of $m$ may lead to substantial loss of power.
 To overcome this problem, they introduce \emph{data-driven smooth tests} where the size of the orthonormal basis to be considered is selected using Schwartz's BIC criterion.
 A similar approach has been proposed by \citet{LPmode,LPcopula} in the context of LP modeling and, given an initial set of $m_\text{Max}$ coefficients, it consists in arranging them in decreasing magnitude i.e., $\widehat{LP}^2_{(1)}\geq \widehat{LP}^2_{(2)}\geq\dots\geq \widehat{LP}^2_{(m_\text{Max})}$, and selecting the largest $m$ for which $BIC(m)$ in \eqref{BIC} is maximum

-The remaining ``nonsignificant'' coefficients are set to zero.
+The remaining coefficients are set to zero.
+From a practical standpoint, by applying the methods discussed here to various settings, we have observed that the BIC criterion in \eqref{BIC} tends to lead to estimators which are either as smooth as the true density or, in some cases, overly smooth.
+This is particularly noticeable when compared with other selection criteria \citep[e.g.,][]{iGOF}.
+In general, however, one can also assess the reliability of the value of $m$ selected by the BIC criterion in \eqref{BIC} by visually inspecting the graph of the resulting estimator of $d$.
+Whereas, the criterion in Theorem \ref{theo1}, allows us to assess if the level of smoothing (in our case determined by the number $m$ of coefficients selected) is expected to lead to better estimators than those obtained using the classical non-parametric bootstrap.

 Unfortunately, because criteria such as \eqref{BIC} are data driven, they strongly affect the distribution of the $\widehat{LP}_j$ estimators; hence, they introduce an additional source of variability one must account for in the variance estimation process while the inference must be adequately adjusted post-selection.
 In our setting, this can be easily done by repeating the selection process at each Monte Carlo and/or bootstrap replicate as summarized in Steps 3, 6.A.iii and 6.B.iii of Algorithm 3.